What Is a CPAP Humidifier: Types, Settings & Benefits for Travel

 CPAP Humidifier Settings

-Some humidifiers can only be operated automatically, while others also include manual settings.
+Some CPAP humidifiers can only be operated automatically, while others also include manual settings.
 Your humidifier's user manual will help you adjust the controls if you're experiencing trouble.
-Always consult your physician before deciding on the optimal settings for your humidifier.
+Always consult your physician before deciding on the optimal settings for your CPAP with humidifier.

 Adjustable CPAP humidifier features include humidity levels, water temperature, and tubing temperature so that the equipment can be customized to the user and their therapy specifications.

 In certain models, you can change the tube's temperature independently of the water tank.
 This is useful if you find that increasing the humidity alone doesn't resolve the dryness issue.
-Insulated tube covering is an added feature that helps retain heat for longer periods.
+Some CPAP humidifier chambers also come with insulated tube coverings to retain heat for longer periods.

 Seasonal CPAP Humidifier Adjustments